AmplitudeAudio/doc-sdk/docs/project/sound-object.md

 `RtpcCompatibleValue` `required`

 The `gain` property stores the value of the gain (the volume) of the sound object.
 The value should match the schema of a [RtpcCompatibleValue] object.

+## pitch

+`RtpcCompatibleValue` `optional`

+The `pitch` property applies a custom pitch multiplier to the sound object on top of the runtime pitch (e.g., from the Doppler effect).
+The value should match the schema of a [RtpcCompatibleValue] object.
+A value of `1.0` is neutral.

 ## bus